aHapBean/VideoREPA/README.md

 The code will be open-sourced in a few weeks.
 If you find our work helpful, please consider giving us a star ⭐ on GitHub for latest update.

+[2025-09-27] Update: The code is planned to be updated around 2025-10-07 (right after the short vacation).

 ### Introduction

 <div align="center">